Prasanth-kusumaraju/tmp/Token_help.md

 - Add languages to ptoken_test_lang to do parent token comparison on those languages
 	- ```set(ptoken_test_lang c-sharp c cpp d java pawn objective-c vala ecma imported regression)```
+- if we want to generate Tokens (or) Parent_Tokens for specific languages then we need to pass only those languages
+	- ```set(ptoken_test_lang vala)```
+	- The above piece of code will generate Parent Tokens for only the cases that are present in Vala, same for Tokens as well.